williamollio/ft_transcendence/README.md

 ### Environment variables ft_transcendence

 Set your passwords and credentials in a `.env` file which has to be located in the `nest` folder.
-Use [env.example](https://github.com/williamollio/ft_transcendence/blob/master/nest/env.example) as an example.
-Search globally for "127.0.0.1" in the project and replace it by your ip address.
+Use [env.example](https://github.com/williamollio/ft_transcendence/blob/master/nest/env.example) and [env.example](https://github.com/williamollio/ft_transcendence/blob/master/env.example) as an examples.

 ### UI